What are you selling to your customers?

 Have you ever asked yourself this?

 It’s quite an important question, as it can be what separates you from the crowd when turning a potential customer into your customer.
-What NEED is your customer looking to fulfill by using your services?
+What NEED is your customer looking to fulfil by using your services?

 A clean car?